Wednesday, July 4, 2012

 I think I'm being watched?

-On that philosophical note, we made for the station (wondering what other roman ruins lay beneath its floors) and snored our way back to Lagos in the afternoon heat.
+On that philosophical note, we made for the station (wondering what other ruins, Roman or otherwise, lay beneath its floors) and snored our way back to Lagos in the afternoon heat.
 We’re really getting into living this local life….

 No comments: